thevindu-w/clip_share_server/README.md

 ./clip_share [-h] [-s] [-r] [-R]

   -h     Help       - Display usage and exit.
+                      This takes priority over all other options.

   -s     Stop       - Stop all instances of the server if any.
+                      This takes priority over -r and -R.

   -r     Restart    - Stop other instances of the server if any,
                       and restart the server.
 This option takes